 Being an avid traveler and staying in Gurgaon for 3 years, I explored nearby states of Himachal and Uttaranchal very well.
 Well to the point that I have been to every Himachal district at least once.
 I have proudly done quite a few Himalayan treks.
 But while I was in Gurgaon, I used to feel this strong urge to explore the Deccan plateau.
 Though nothing can describe my love for the Himalayas, I still wanted to experience other parts of my country.
 So the moment I got a job opportunity in Bangalore, I said yes almost immediately.

 And after 2 months of that phone call here I was in Bangalore.
-The city which offers so many beautiful places to explore within 250 -500 km radius.
+The city offers so many beautiful places to explore within a 250 - 500 km radius.
 Since I came here I heard a lot about the popular trek, Kudremukh.
 But to my disappointment, the best time to do this trek is Monsoon or winter.
 I waited patiently and finally booked my trek in June.

-Kudremukh is a national park and a habitat to various wild animals like lion-tailed Macaque, Hanuman Langur, and Malabar Slander Loris.
-Unfortunately, Karnataka forest department does not allow trekkers to camp inside the national park.
-Kudremukh national park
+Kudremukh is a national park and a habitat for various wild animals like lion-tailed Macaque, Hanuman Langur, and Malabar Slander Loris.
+Unfortunately, the Karnataka forest department does not allow trekkers to camp inside the national park.

-Kudremukh national park is in the beautiful Chikkamagaluru district, in Karnataka.
+Kudremukh national park is in the beautiful Chikkamagaluru district of Karnataka.
 The Kudremukh mountain peak is 1894m high.
 Kudremukh is considered most scenic trek in South India and is third highest peak in the state of Karnataka.
-Kudremukh in Kannada means horse mouth as the peak resembles to horse mouth.
+Kudremukh in Kannada means horse mouth as the peak resembles a horse's mouth.

 We started our trek at 11 a.m. and were instructed to be back before 6 p.m. by forest authorities.
 Initially, the trek seemed easy.
-For the first four kilometers it was an easy hike with many small waterfalls and river nallas to cross.
+For the first four kilometers, it was an easy hike with many small waterfalls and water streams to cross.

 I do not know whether it was the oil or the weather, but no leech bit me But others did get some leech bites.
-After first 4 kms we got the first glimpse of Kudremukh peak.
+After the first 4 km, we got our first glimpse of the Kudremukh peak.
 The ascend then became steep.
-We decided to take some rest and catch up with our breath.
+We decided to take some rest and catch our breath.
 Since then I lost the sense of time.
 I did not want to reach at the top first instead I wanted to stop every now and then to experience the beauty before me.

-So I took few small breaks before reaching the top.
+So I took a few small breaks before reaching the top.
 The peak looked so close but it was getting steep and it was a very exhausting climb to the top.
-Finally we made to the top at around 3:00 p.m.
-The feeling after being at the top is bliss.
+Finally, we made to the top at around 3:00 p.m.
+The feeling of reaching the top is bliss.
 That is what keeps one motivated to walk further and not give up.
-But unfortunately there were a few fellow trekkers who could not reach the top.
+But unfortunately, there were a few fellow trekkers who could not reach the top.
 Maybe because it was their first experience of trekking and even after trekking 6-7 km the peak still looked distant to them and they all decided to not go any further.
-Those of us who reached the top decided to have our packed lunches as we all were really hungry after four hours of trek
+Those of us who reached the top decided to have our packed lunches as we all were really hungry after four hours of trekking.

 As someone rightly said.